Eschatologue/CM_wiki/docs/spells/3rd-level.md

 A *remove curse* spell ends this effect.
 At the DM's option, you may choose an alternative curse effect, but it should be no more powerful than those described above.
 The DM has final say on such a curse's effect.

 ***At Higher Levels.*** If you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the duration is concentration, up to 10 minutes.
 If you use a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the duration is 8 hours.
 If you use a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the duration is 24 hours.
-If you use a 9th level spell slot, the spell lasts until it is dispelled.
+If you use a 9th level :rsc-spell-slot: **Spell Slot**, the spell lasts until it is dispelled.
 Using a :rsc-spell-slot: **Spell Slot** of 5th level or higher grants a duration that doesn't require concentration.

 ### Blinding Smite
 *3rd-level evocation*